Slack 21.01.20

 - Fixed: Sometimes outgoing messages to a channel looked like they had been sent twice.
 This has now been fixed.

 Yes, we know.
-We’ve used this joke before.
+We've used this joke before.
 See what we did?
 We sent the same thing twice then said it was fixed the second time to hammer home the point.
-Joking aside, there are really only so many ways that software bugs can manifest.
-And it turns out “things appearing to post twice when they’ve actually only been posted once” is a repeat offender.
-We will strive to ensure that this bug never occurs again, or at least until we think of a brilliant new way of writing about it.
-In the meantime, we will push for either no bugs at all or far more ridiculous ones.
-On your behalf, we hope it’s the former.
+Look, there are really only so many ways that software bugs can manifest.
+And, it turns out, "things appearing to post twice when they've actually only been posted once" is a repeat offender.
+We will strive to ensure that this bug never occurs again, or at least until we think of some brilliant new way of writing about it.
+In the meantime, we will push for either no bugs at all, or far more ridiculous ones.
+On your behalf, we hope it's the former.

 Slack 19.07.31